sabrishamcar/Data550_finalproject/README.md

 final report is called `report.Rmd`.
 The report contains an introduction to the analysis, Table 1, and Figure 1, along with descriptions for the table and figure.

+## Syncing R Environment and Packages

+Step 1: `Run Rscript renv/activate.R`
+Step 2: Run make install, which will run renv::restore() to restore the package versions on your computer.